klepto/unreflect/readme.md

 ## Visibility
 Unreflect can access absolutely everything.
 To achieve this, library contains heavy usage of internal JDK API which means this library is not guaranteed to work on different versions of JVM or future updates of JVM.
+## Compatibility
+Library has been tested and confirmed to work with all versions of OpenJDK from OpenJDK 8 to OpenJDK 20.
+Different forks of JVM are not guaranteed to work and are not planned to be maintained.